Electrophysiology Lab Data for Ablation Device Sales

 EP lab director

 The EP lab director makes catheter inventory, mapping system, and CIED vendor decisions.
-Identifying the EP director at every target hospital is the highest-leverage contact.
+Identifying the EP director at every target hospital is the single most valuable contact you can find, because that one person sits on most of the decisions you care about.
+Director identification rarely comes straight from the NPI registry; it usually requires cross-referencing hospital department pages, society directories, and published procedure literature.

 Ablation volume and type